codecircuit/minstructor/doc/README.md

 # Measurement Instructor

-**DISCLAIMER**: The software is currently in a beta stage and might contain bugs.
-Please contact me if you find some.

 If you are tired of writing scripts manually, which instruct an application you want to benchmark, this program is what you are searching for.
-You give lists of commmand line parameter values to the Measurement Instructor and he executes your application with every possible combination of the given parameters.
+You give lists of command line parameter values to the Measurement Instructor and he executes your application with every possible combination of the given parameters.